virt-pvm/linux/Documentation/virt/kvm/x86/pvm-spec.rst

 ~~~~~~~~~~

 - Features disabled in the host are also disabled in the guest except for
-  some specially handled features such as PCID and PKS.
+  some specially handled features such as SMEP, PCID and PKS.

+  - SMEP is enabled iff underlying EFER.NXE is enabled.
-  - PCID can be enabled even host PCID is disabled or the hardware doesn't
+  - PCID must be enabled even if the host PCID is disabled or the hardware doesn't
     support PCID.
   - PKS can be enabled if the host ``CR4.PKE`` is set because guest PKS is
     handled via hardware PKE.